1. Get accepted to Union College

 Making new friends, meeting teachers and joining a new community.

-- Airport pick up—You can get free Lincoln or Omaha airport transportation for new students and their parents from July 31-August 6.
+- Airport pick up—You can get free Lincoln or Omaha airport transportation for new students and their parents.
 Email firstname.lastname@example.org your itinerary and contact information at least seven days before arrival to ensure pick up from the airport.